ModGardenEvent/website/src/content/blog/claiming_guide.md

 These can be as large as you wish (within reason) and will typically stem from what would originally be a booth area.

-Dressing Claims are denoted using Glass Panes.
+Dressing Claims are denoted using Stained Glass.

 #### Dressing Claims must:
 - Make sure its obvious as to which booth claim(s) they originate from.